OkayHughes/open-lab-notebook/src/posts/DA_HOMME/benchmarks.md

 A 30 minute debug run on perlmutter with one full node can simulate 2.7 hours of motion.

 The current plan is as follows:
-Quantify the ability of the SA and DA(in shallow mode) implementations to keep the UMJS14 steady state for a 2 hour simulation.
+1) Quantify the ability of the SA and DA (in shallow mode) implementations to keep the UMJS14 steady state for a 2 hour simulation in explicit mode.
+These should be of comparable magnitude.
+PS should be an adequate metric for the moment.

+2) Is the performance of the DA implementation comparable when cos coriolis terms are added

+3) Is the performance of the DA implementation comparable when gravitational variation is added